avinashdhinwa/NMOS/README.md

 ## ISO building tools: ##

-# WARNING! #

-ISOs are currently NOT SUPPORTED and attempting to run an ISO will result in the OS hanging.
+~~ISOs are currently NOT SUPPORTED and attempting to run an ISO will result in the OS hanging.~~ ISOs sort of work now.
+But they still could be glitchy so you shouldn't rely on them.
-ISO tools are only for development use and not for actual use.
-YOU HAVE BEEN WARNED!

 ### Build ISO: ###